textX/textX/docs/scoping.md

 ## Technical aspects and implementation details

-The scope providers are python callables accepting obj,attr,obj_ref:
+The scope providers are python callables accepting parser,obj,attr,obj_ref:

  * parser  : the current parser
  * obj     : the object representing the start of the search (e.g., a rule